twocolors/node-red-contrib-esphome/README.md

 #### Button

 Button inputs may be triggered with any payload in the input message.
 Simply send a timestamp, `true`, or other payload to the button node.
-Button type nodes provide no messages into nodered.
+Button type nodes provide no messages into Node-RED.

 #### Climate
   - `mode` - optional.
 0 - OFF, 1 - AUTO, 2 - COOL, 3 - HEAT, 4 - FAN_ONLY, 5 - DRY.
 See `supportedModesList` attr in config